Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 means the equipment that enables you to access the Internet, including but not limited to PC, telephone, Internet TV, PDA, cable modem

-means the ability to access the Internet using the Access Devices via the Community Action Suffolk Internet call package selected by the user and as may be amended from time to time
+means the ability to access the Internet using the Access Devices via the IT Services at CAS Ltd Internet call package selected by the user and as may be amended from time to time

-means Community Action Suffolk and/or its commercial partners
+means IT Services at CAS Ltd and/or its commercial partners

-means the person with whom Community Action Suffolk is making this Agreement.
+means the person with whom IT Services at CAS Ltd is making this Agreement.

 internet service contract